Skip to main content

 The US National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 The NTP lists formaldehyde as "known to be a human carcinogen."

 The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that contains information on human health effects from exposure to various substances in the environment.
-The EPA has classified formaldehyde as a "probable human carcinogen."
+The EPA has classified formaldehyde as "carcinogenic to humans by the inhalation route of exposure."
+The EPA states that evidence demonstrates an increased risk of nasopharyngeal cancer, nasal sinus cancer, and myeloid leukemia, and evidence suggests an increased risk for some other types of cancer.

-(For more information on the classification systems used by some of these agencies, see Known and Probable Human Carcinogens.)
+(For more information on the classification systems used by some of these agencies, see Determining if Something Is a Carcinogen.)

 Does formaldehyde cause any other health problems?